Jason-LJQ/IntelliApply/README.md

 # 2. Install dependencies (using uv, recommended)
 uv install

-# 3. Install Playwright browsers for JavaScript-heavy job sites
+# 3. Ensure Playwright Chromium is installed
-playwright install
+**Note**: IntelliApply will automatically detect and use your installed Chrome browser (stable, dev, or canary channel) at startup for optimal performance.

 # 4. Configure your credentials
 cp config/credential-example.py config/credential.py